 regeneration projects in historic areas in ways that spur social, economic and cultural development.
 The Programme has shown how the creation of parks and gardens, conservation of landmark buildings, improvements to the urban fabric and the revitalization of cultural heritage – in many cases the only assets at the disposal of the community – can provide a springboard for social development.

 The projects of the Aga Khan Historic Cities Programme have demonstrated that they can have a positive impact well beyond conservation, promoting good governance, the growth of civil society, a rise in incomes and economic opportunities, greater respect for human rights and better stewardship of the environment, even in the poorest and most remote areas of the globe.

 The important work of AKHCP is documented in this heritage series published by Prestel.
-Currently, five books are featured on Archnet with another two in works (Lahore and Parks and Gardens).
+Currently, seven books are featured on Archnet with another in the works (Parks and Gardens).